Yes! We clearly think DuckDuckGo is a great search engine – and so much more.

 Back to Privacy

-As you can see above, we've tried to make it as easy as possible to switch to DuckDuckGo Search from other search engines.
-But, why would you do that?
+We've tried to make it as easy as possible to switch to DuckDuckGo Search from other search engines.
+But why should you bother?
 Privacy.

-If you do switch to DuckDuckGo Search, keep in mind that some of the results you are used to getting when you search things will be different.
+If you do switch to DuckDuckGo Search, keep in mind that some of the results you're used to getting when you search will be different.
 And different isn’t a bad thing!

-One way our search results are different is, unlike other search engines, we don’t alter search results based on someone’s previous search history.
-In fact, since we don’t track our users we don’t have access to search histories at all!
-Those other search engines show you results based on a data profile about you and your online activity (including your search history), and so can be slanted towards what they think you will click on the most based on this profiling.
-This effect is commonly known as the search filter bubble, but using DuckDuckGo can help you escape it.
+One way our search results are different is that, unlike other search engines, we don’t alter results based on someone’s previous search history.
+In fact, since we don’t track our users, we don’t have access to search histories at all!
+Those other search engines show you results based on a data profile about you and your online activity, including your search history; based on this profiling, your results can be slanted towards what they think you're most likely to click on.
+This effect is commonly known as the search filter bubble.
+Using DuckDuckGo can help you escape it.

-This does not mean our search results are generally “unfiltered” because, for every search you make online, a search engine’s job is to filter millions of possible results down to a ranked order of just a handful.
+This doesn't mean our search results are generally “unfiltered,” because, for every search you make online, a search engine’s job is to filter millions of possible results down to a ranked list of just a handful.
 In other words, a search engine has to use algorithms programmed by people to determine what shows up first in the list of results, what shows up second, and so on.
-Otherwise, for every search you’d just get a completely random set of results, which of course wouldn’t be very useful.
+Otherwise, you’d just get a completely random set of results for every search, which wouldn’t be very useful.

 Note: This blog post has been edited since initial publication to stay up to date with our evolving product offerings.